Search Site

 It is important to understand that these three factors apply to every person differently.
 For example, there are no objective standards for what counts as “good faith efforts to repay.”
 The judge will look closely at the facts of your specific situation when making the determination.
 However, debtors who try to meet the Brunner test stand a decent chance of success.
 Full or partial student loan discharges are granted to about half of bankruptcy filers who seek this relief.
 This is why retaining a very experienced Georgia bankruptcy lawyer to present your case can make a significant difference in the outcome.

 Jeff Field & Associates is dedicated to helping people get out from under the burden of student loans and other debt.
-We serve clients throughout the Atlanta area, through offices in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
+We serve clients throughout the Atlanta area, through offices in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
 Please call 404-381-1278 or contact us online to arrange a consultation.

 Leave a Reply